Information for researchers

 • The Committee is composed of representatives from affiliated registration practices and from the UMCG Department of Primary- and Long-term Care.
 The goal of the AHON-committee is to promote high quality research in general practice.
 This is achieved by assessing research applications for relevance, feasibility, workload, quality, and methodology.
 In this way, the committee represents the interests of GPs in the AHON.

 • We can link datasets when additional data are needed for an investigation.
 The new data won’t be included in the AHON Database.
 ZorgTTP acts as Trusted Third Party for all data linkage in these instances.
 Please note that the linking of datasets involves additional time and costs.
+You might need to ask for ethical approval, and you will need to arrange official documents such as Data Transfer Agreements, before the linkage can occur.
+Contact [email protected] to discuss whether the linkage is possible; include a short description of your research idea, and whether you have already had contact with the other data source with which you want to link.

 • The infrastructure of the AHON-database was developed in collaboration with the GP registration networks of the University Medical Centers (UMC) in Utrecht, Amsterdam, and Maastricht.
 The primary care departments at these UMCs use the same data model and have entered a partnership called the Intercity Network to facilitate joint research.
 AHON datasets can thereby be scaled nationally to withhold healthcare data of approximately one million patients if a study needs to include data from other parts of the Netherlands.